 • Buy clothing off-season — retail markdowns may partially offset tariff increases

-::highlight Bottom line: The average American household faces $1,300 in additional annual costs from 2026 tariffs.
+Bottom line: The average American household faces $1,300 in additional annual costs from 2026 tariffs.
 Electronics and cars carry the sharpest price spikes; groceries and clothing are rising steadily.
 Lower-income families are hit hardest relative to income.
-The tariff landscape remains in flux — further changes are possible through the second half of 2026. ::
+The tariff environment remains in flux — further changes are possible through the second half of 2026.
+The TSMC Arizona profitability story shows how US manufacturing investment is reshaping the chip supply chain behind these prices. ::